redux-saga/redux-saga/docs/basics/UsingSagaHelpers.md

 }
 ```

 In the above example, `takeEvery` allows multiple `fetchData` instances to be started concurrently.
-At a given moment, we can start a new `fetchData` task while there are still one or more previous `fetchData` which have not yet terminated.
+At a given moment, we can start a new `fetchData` task while there are still one or more previous `fetchData` tasks which have not yet terminated.

-If we want to only get the response of the latest request fired (e.g. to display always the latest version of data) we can use the `takeLatest` helper:
+If we want to only get the response of the latest request fired (e.g. to always display the latest version of data) we can use the `takeLatest` helper:

 ```javascript
 import { takeLatest } from 'redux-saga'